coracle-social/zooid/README.md

 A special `[roles.member]` heading may be used to configure policies for all relay users (that is, pubkeys assigned to other roles, or who have redeemed an invite code).

+### `[livekit]`

+[Livekit](https://livekit.io/) is an open source WebSockets toolkit for audio and video calls.
+Configuring a livekit server allows clients to start audio and video calls.

+- `server_url` - the URL to your Livekit server.
+- `api_key` - a key identifying this relay, assigned by the Livekit server.
+- `api_secret` - a secret key authenticating this relay, assigned by the Livekit server.

 ### Example

 The below config file might be saved as `./config/my-relay.example.com` in order to route requests from `wss://my-relay.example.com` to this virtual relay.